yousefelassal/quote-cron/README.md

 > Stay away from what might have been and look at what will be.

 > Reality leaves a lot to the imagination.

+> We can only learn to love by loving.